-My name is Emma-Louise and I will be your Welfare Officer for the coming year!
+My name is Jayne Cooley and I will be your Welfare Officer for the coming year!
 I am delighted to have the opportunity to work with the Students’ Union, and to cater to the welfare of those within GMIT.
 I look forward to getting to know you throughout the year.

 Welfare by definition is the ‘Health, Happiness and Fortune’ of a person or group.
 This means that I’ll be running campaigns to make sure that you are aware of the resources available to you, to help you mind all those important things like Mental Health, Physical and Sexual Health, Disabilities and Equality etc. during your time in here in GMIT.